Butlertm235/Modelling-Scripts/README.md

 # Modelling-Scripts
-A place to store scripts developed to aid in traffic modelling
+A place to store scripts developed to aid in traffic modelling and general Excel automation.